 With unparallelled backcountry and 140 km of superb pistes, with an average annual snowfall of 9.6 m, Chamonix snowboarding is among the best in the world.

 Huge sweeping views, powder fields and a colossal variety of terrain are the hallmarks of Chamonix.
 There’s a terrain park at Les Grands Montets and an airbag at Brevent for perfecting your backflips.
 But parks aren’t Chamonix’s strong point as it doesn’t really need them – the natural terrain provides fantastic hits and kickers, with gullies making natural half-pipes.
-World Snowboard Guide rates it 10/10, though I must observe that their description is a bit old now, and the lifts and buses are much improved these days.
+World Snowboard Guide rates it 10/10, though I must observe that their description needs an update, and the lifts and buses are much improved these days.

 Regular free shuttle buses and trains run between the four areas, and each has its own character:

 The south facing slopes have amazing Mont Blanc views and are great for mixed ability groups.
-Cat tracks make natural lips and there’s great powder runs in the bowls.
+Natural lips are everywhere and there’s great powder runs in the bowls.
 Flegere links to Brevent to form the largest area of Chamonix

 Wild high mountain slopes with huge unpisted areas, and a terrain park.
 This is the the quintessential Chamonix snowboarding paradise, and the place to be on a powder day, but you have to be up early!
 More on Les Grands Montets